airalab/robonomics-wiki/docs/en/wschool2021-build-dapp-interface.md

 │   │   ├── Datalog.vue       # Tab 'Datalog' in dapp
 │   │   ├── Demo.vue          # Tab 'Demo' in dapp
 │   │   ├── Launch.vue        # Tab 'Launch' in dapp
-│   ├── utils/                # Folder with important for app js functions (we will touch api.js in this tutorial) │   ├── App.vue               # The root of our app, contains HTML, CSS, JS for the whole page.
+│   ├── utils/                # Folder with important for app js functions (we will touch api.js in this lesson) │   ├── App.vue               # The root of our app, contains HTML, CSS, JS for the whole page.
 In fact it is Vue Component also
 │   ├── main.js               # The app’s entry file, we will import here global styles ├── ...                       # There are config files and dependencies files, that we will not change mannually